isyarharun/simple-react-download/README.md

 ## Settings

-The settings file can be found in src/utils/config.js
+The settings file can be found in src/utils/config.js.\
+The default API url for now is http://localhost:3300\
+You can change the URL but please make sure to also change the port in the service